-To customers’ delight, Darren and Kristine McGill replaced their popular food truck with a brick and mortar restaurant.
+To customers’ delight, Kryse and Darren McGill replaced their popular food truck with a brick and mortar restaurant.
 Folks flock to Happy Grillmore to enjoy their deluxe burgers, shakes made from Central District Cream Co. small-batch ice cream, and deep-fried hand pies among local art displays.

 |Kryse and Darren McGill have become a dynamic force in the Seattle food scene over the past six years.
 The husband and wife team run Happy Grillmore, Nate’s Wings and Waffles, and the Central District Ice Cream Company, all of which brought creativity and deliciousness to the Seattle restaurant scene, and added a few more Pinay-owned, Native-owned businesses to the community.
 The duo got their start selling Grillmore burgers in the Portland food truck scene before being invited to Seattle by Microsoft for what was supposed to be a short-term stay.
 Luckily for Seattleites, they never left.|

 Many of their now beloved creations originated in their own kitchen at home.
 “When we lived in Portland I was home a lot with the kids and I’d experiment with making different things,” says Kryse.
 Their time in Portland also inspired them to think carefully about sourcing and what ingredients went into their food.
 Their ice cream is made with local, seasonal ingredients in small batches, and their menu rotates every month.